Conciliation for body corporate disputes

 Apply for conciliation

-This online form creates a completed application form that you can print, sign and send to our office.
+This online form creates a completed application form that you can save and email to our office.

-Or you can dowload the conciliation application form.
+Or you can download a blank version of the conciliation application form and guide.

 Call us on 1800 060 119 (freecall) if you cannot download the form.